-A super flavorful Morrocan tagine filled with chickpeas, sweet potatoes, and carrots, along with dried apricots, golden raisins, and green olives, topped with a cashew yogurt, butter toasted sliced almonds, and freshly chopped cilantro.
+This super flavorful Morrocan tagine is filled with chickpeas, sweet potatoes, and carrots, along with dried apricots, golden raisins, and green olives, topped with cashew yogurt, butter toasted sliced almonds, and freshly chopped cilantro.
+Serve with pita bread.

 2 –3 tbsp olive oil

 1 tbsp coriander seeds, lightly toasted in a dry skillet and ground up

 1 tbsp cumin seeds, lightly toasted in a dry skillet and ground up